Minimum and Maximum Age Limits for IRA Contributions

 According to the IRS Retirement Plans Page, “You can’t make regular contributions to a traditional IRA in the year you reach 70½ and older.
 However, you can still contribute to a Roth IRA, and make rollover contributions to a Roth or traditional IRA regardless of your age.”

 Do not confuse Roth conversions with contributions either.
 There is no upper age limit on your ability to convert Traditional IRA assets to a Roth IRA.
-You can do this at any age.
+You can do this at any age, however conversions can't be done on amounts that must be distributed from your traditional IRA for a particular year.
+This includes the calendar year in which you turn 70½ under required minimum distribution rules.

 Spousal IRA Contributions